gbiagini97/SSRI/Sicurezza_web_mobile/swm-project/README.md

 ## Mechanism
 The project has three main components entirely developed from scratch:
 * Identity Access Manager:
+  * Stores encrypted credentials and users roles;
   * Performs a Role Based Authentication;
   * Administrators can register new users;
-  * Provides an Access Token to authenticated users to interact with the services;
+  * Provides an Access Token to authenticated users in order to interact with services;
 * Gateway:
   * Is the main entrypoint that handles incoming requests for services;
   * Verifies the validity of the Access Token and extracts the claims from it;